WTP Tutorials - Developing the WTP with Eclipse

 By Mark Hutchinson, IBM

 This tutorial shows you how to set up your Eclipse environment to develop or modify the Web Tools Platform (WTP) project plug-ins.
 First we will discuss how to connect to the CVS repository to check out the WTP source code.
-We will then set up our target platform.
-Next we will make a modification to the WTP source and run our eclipse application.
+We will then set up our Target Platform.
+Next we will make a modification to the WTP source and run our Eclipse Application.
 Finally, we will create a patch for our change, which we could submit to the WTP project.

-Checking Out the Source Code
+Getting the Source Code

-1. Access the source code for the Eclipse Web Tools Platform from the Concurrent Versions System (CVS) repository.
+1. Access the source code for the Eclipse Web Tools Platform from the Concurrent Version System (CVS) repository.
 To access the CVS repository select Window > Open Perspective > Other and select CVS Repository Exploring.

 2. The CVS Repositories view is now on the left side of your screen.
 Select the Add CVS Repository icon Add Repository Icon and in the Add CVS repository dialog enter the following values: